rajen-shres/cobalt/docs/cobalt/api_overview.rst

 Cobalt uses `Django Ninja <https://django-ninja.rest-framework.com/>`_ for its Application Programming Interface (API).
 We don't use Django Rest Framework despite it being more popular simply because Django Ninja is better.
 It is fast, secure and very easy to use.
+Even if you haven't used it before, you should find it very easy.
+The format is similar to Flask.

 All of the authentication is handled by `api/urls.py`.

 All of the router definitions (/api/something) can be found in `api/apis.py`.

 You can test the APIs by going to `/api/docs`.